tonytech83/sqm-vs-btc/README.md

 ## Features

-- Web Interface: Displays the latest data for sqm and BTC prices along with their ratio.
+- **Web Interface**: Displays the latest data for sqm and BTC prices along with their ratio.
   - Real estate prices are scraped from [Imoti.net](https://www.imoti.net/bg/sredni-ceni).
-  - Bitcoin prices are fetched from the [Coindesk API](https://www.coindesk.com/coindesk-api).
+  - Bitcoin prices are fetched from multiple sources including [CoinGecko](https://www.coingecko.com/), [Binance](https://www.binance.com/), and [Kraken](https://www.kraken.com/).
-- Data Caching: Cached results for efficient API response.
+- **Data Caching**: Cached results for efficient API response.
-- SQLite Integration: Stores daily sqm and BTC prices with a unique entry per day.
+- **PostgreSQL Integration**: Stores daily sqm and BTC prices with a unique entry per day.
-- Error Handling: Ensures no invalid data is stored in the database if fetching fails.
+- **Error Handling**: Ensures no invalid data is stored in the database if fetching fails.
-- Preloading Data: Preloads sqm and BTC prices during the first request to optimize user experience.
+- **Preloading Data**: Preloads sqm and BTC prices during the first request to optimize user experience.
+- **Logging**: Comprehensive logging for debugging and monitoring.

 ---